ThatDudeJude/Land_Guardian/PROMPTS.md

 ## Prompt: Okay.
 This is absolutely suitable.
 Implement the above recommendations and make sure to follow the rules in 'Land-Guardian-Rules.md' and 'USER_RULES.md'.

 Explanation: Implemented scroll-into-view functionality for tour highlights using element.scrollIntoView() with smooth behavior and center positioning, and fixed the statistics card selector from '.row.mb-4 .card' to '.card.bg-primary' to avoid highlighting the map card instead.
+## Prompt: Okay, implement this recommendation.

+Explanation: Implemented tour attempt limit of 3 attempts by tracking tour_attempts in localStorage and preventing tour from starting if attempts exceed 3 or if tour_completed is true.
+## Prompt: Okay.
+This is absolutely suitable.
+Implement the above recommendations and make sure to follow the rules in 'Land-Guardian-Rules.md' and 'USER_RULES.md'.

+Explanation: Implemented tour improvements: fixed selector issue by changing '.row.mb-4 .card' to '.card.bg-primary' to correctly highlight statistics cards, added scroll-into-view functionality with smooth behavior and 600ms delay, and implemented tour attempt limit of 3 attempts.

+## Prompt: Okay.
+The tour feature stopped working.
+Can you diagnose what could be the cause?

+Explanation: Diagnosed that tour stopped working due to localStorage attempt limit logic preventing auto-start after 3 attempts.

+## Prompt: Okay, implement this recommendation.

+Explanation: Implemented tour attempt limit by tracking attempts in localStorage and preventing tour from starting if attempts >= 3 or tour_completed is true.

+## Prompt: Okay.
+There is a significant improvement in the implementation, well done.
+However, there is a slight issue, the highlight of the map occurs twice, it is highlighted a second time instead of highlighting the cards in line 77 to 113 of 'landguardian/app/templates/dashboard.html' (see below for file content) then moving on to the parcel cards.
+See if you understand what I am pointing at and explain your conclusions here in the sidebar.
+Don't implement any solutions.

+Explanation: Analyzed the tour highlighting issue - the selector '.row.mb-4 .card' was ambiguous because there are two '.row.mb-4' elements, causing the map card to be highlighted instead of statistics cards.

+## Prompt: Okay, yes, you absolutely got it.
+We will implement that later.
+Also, can you implement a way to scroll the highlighted elements in the tour into view, especially the statistics cards and parcel cards?
+Suggest ways we can make sure the highlighted elements are in view especially for those not in the current viewport?
+Don't implement, just suggest.

+Explanation: Suggested scroll-into-view solutions including element.scrollIntoView() with smooth behavior, enhanced positioning with offset, progressive enhancement, tour step timing, viewport detection, and accessibility considerations.

+## Prompt: Okay.
+This is absolutely suitable.
+Implement the above recommendations and make sure to follow the rules in 'Land-Guardian-Rules.md' and 'USER_RULES.md'.

+Explanation: Implemented scroll-into-view functionality using element.scrollIntoView() with smooth behavior and center positioning, and fixed the statistics card selector from '.row.mb-4 .card' to '.card.bg-primary'.

+## Prompt: It was totally the localStorage.
+Now, I want you to remove the close button on the tour modal in line 591 of 'landguardian/app/templates/dashboard.html' (see below for file content) .
+Only allow the new user to proceed with the tour or go back to the welcome page.
+I also want yout to add spacing between the buttons in lines 58 and 64 of 'landguardian/app/templates/welcome.html' (see below for file content) for mobile screens.

+Explanation: Removed the close button from tour modal to force users to either proceed with tour or skip back to welcome page, and added mobile spacing (mb-2 mb-md-0) to welcome page buttons for better mobile layout.